Firefly (TV series): Set design

-Production designer Carey Meyer built the ship Serenity in two parts (one for each level) as a complete set with ceilings and practical lighting installed as part of the set that the cameras could use along with moveable parts.
+Production designer Carey Meyer built the ship Serenity in two parts (one for each level) as a complete set with ceilings and practical lighting installed, as part of the set that the cameras could use along with moveable parts.
 The two-part set also allowed the second unit to shoot in one section while the actors and first unit worked undisturbed in the other.
 As Whedon recalled: "you could pull it away or move something huge so that you could get in and around everything.
 That meant the environment worked for us and there weren't a lot of adjustments that needed to be made".
-There were other benefits to this set design.
-One was that it allowed the viewers to feel they were really in a ship.
+This design allowed the viewers to feel they were really in a ship.
 For Whedon, the design of the ship was crucial in defining the known space for the viewer and that there were not "fourteen hundred decks and a holodeck and an all-you-can-eat buffet in the back."
-He wanted to convey that it was utilitarian and that it was "beat-up but lived-in.
+He wanted to convey that it was utilitarian and "beat-up but lived-in.
 Ultimately, it was home."
 Each room represented a feeling or character, usually conveyed by the paint color.
-He explains that as you move from the back of the ship in the engine room, toward the front of the ship to the bridge, the colors and mood progress from extremely warm to cooler.
+He explains that the colors and mood progress from extremely warm to cooler, as you move from the back of the ship in the engine room, toward the front of the ship to the bridge.
 Besides evoking a mood associated with the character who spends the most time in each area, the color scheme also alludes to the heat generated in the ship's tail.
-Whedon was also keen on using vertical space; having the crew quarters accessible by ladder was important.
-Another benefit of the set design was that it also allowed the actors to stay in the moment and interact, without having to stop after each shot and set up for the next.
-This helped contribute to the documentary style Whedon strove for.
+Whedon was keen on using vertical space; having the crew quarters accessible by ladder was important.
+The set design allowed the actors to stay in the moment and interact, without having to stop after each shot and set up for the next, helping contribute to the documentary style Whedon aimed for.